Orchestra Series

 Media Partner:

-This performance is made possible through the generous support of the following sponsors: Frank Islam and Debbie Driesman; The Law Offices of Kenneth R. Feinberg PC and Camille S. Biros; and Mark Cinnamon and Doreen Kelley.
+This performance is made possible through the generous support of the following sponsors: Frank Islam and Debbie Driesman; The Law Offices of Kenneth R. Feinberg PC and Camille S. Biros; and Dr. Mark Cinnamon and Ms. Doreen Kelley.

 Washington Performing Arts’s classical music performances this season are made possible in part through the generous support of Betsy and Robert Feinberg and the Dallas Morse Coors Foundation for the Performing Arts.